mackler/bitcoinj-cli/README.md

 ========

 This is the first thing I've written using the `bitcoinj` library.
-I have not any unrecoverable disasters, but you are responsible for taking appropriate precautions with regard to backing up your wallet file.
+I have not had any unrecoverable disasters, but you are responsible for taking appropriate precautions with regard to backing up your wallet file.
 In plain terms: **use at your own risk.**